patu1234567/github-final-project/CONTRIBUTING.md

-# Face Mask Detection Project Contribution Guidelines

-Welcome to the Face Mask Detection Project!
-We appreciate your interest in contributing to our open-source project.
-Together, we can make a positive impact on public health through technology and innovation.
-Before you get started, please take a moment to read and understand these contribution guidelines.
+# Contributing to the Simple Interest Calculator

+Thank you for considering contributing to the Simple Interest Calculator project.
+We appreciate your interest in helping us improve and expand this educational tool.

+## Project Purpose

+The Simple Interest Calculator is a basic script designed exclusively for educational and illustrative purposes.
+It allows users to calculate simple interest by providing three critical parameters: the principal amount, annual rate of interest, and the time period in years.

+**Important Note:** This script is not intended for use in production environments or for any real-world financial calculations.
+Its sole purpose is to serve as a sample project for educational purposes.

+## Why Contribute?

+Contributing to this project allows you to:

+- Enhance your understanding of programming logic and scripting.
+- Gain hands-on experience with shell scripting or similar languages.
+- Contribute to an educational resource that can help others learn.
+- Collaborate with a community of learners and developers.

 ## How to Contribute

-We welcome contributions in various forms, including but not limited to:
+We welcome contributions in various forms:

-1. **Bug Reports:** If you encounter a bug or unexpected behavior, please report it.
+1. **Bug Reports:** If you come across a bug or unexpected behavior, please report it.
 Include detailed information about the issue, steps to reproduce it, and your environment.

-2. **Feature Requests:** Have an idea for a new feature or improvement?
-Let us know!
+2. **Feature Requests:** If you have ideas for new features or improvements, let us know!
 Describe the feature and its potential benefits.

 3. **Code Contributions:** You can contribute by submitting code changes, such as bug fixes, enhancements, or new features.
 Fork the repository, create a branch, make your changes, and submit a pull request.